UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

     **Accessing Modules**

-    RStudio does not have access to **module load** commands.
+    RStudio does not natively have access to `module load` commands.
 This means that if you have a package that relies on a system module, the easiest option is to work through an [interactive terminal session](../../../running_jobs/interactive_jobs/) or to [submit a batch script](../../../running_jobs/batch_jobs/intro/).

-    The alternative is to to modify your RStudio environment.
-For example, the library hdf5r relies on the hdf5 software module.
-If you try to load hdf5r, you will get an error complaining about a shared object file.
-To get around this, you will need to manually add that shared object to your environment using `dyn.load()`.
-For example:

-    ```
-    > library("hdf5r") # without using dyn.load()
-    Error: package or namespace load failed for ‘hdf5r’ in dyn.load(file, DLLpath = DLLpath, ...):
-    unable to load shared object '/home/u21/sarawillis/R/lib_4.0/hdf5r/libs/hdf5r.so':
-    libhdf5_hl.so.100: cannot open shared object file: No such file or directory
-    > dyn.load("/opt/ohpc/pub/libs/gnu8/hdf5/1.10.5/lib/libhdf5_hl.so.100")
-    > library("hdf5r") # success!
-    >
-    ```
-    This requires that you know the location of the relevant file(s).
-These can usually be tracked down by looking at your system path variables (e.g. `LD_LIBRARY_PATH`) after loading the relevant module in a terminal.
-It should be noted that modifying your system paths from RStudio will not help since RStudio has its own configuration file that overrides these.
+    The alternative is to create a hidden directory in your account called `~/.UAz_ood/rstudio.sh` with the module load commands you need.
+More information on this can be found in the section [Loading Modules in RStudio](#loading-modules-in-rstudio-material-alert-decagramnew) below.

     **Font Issues**